 >> Learn more: Why Gold Bullion is Your Financial Insurance

-Seasonality: Now is the Time of Year When Gold Often Rises
+Seasonality: Closing in on the Time of Year When Gold Often Rises

 Gold often bottoms during the middle of the year.
 Then rises through to year end.
 So the recent pullback could make this time of the year a good time to buy gold, before what is often the next move higher.

 >> Learn more:Does Gold Seasonality Affect the NZ Dollar Gold Price?